 - Market Capitalization: The stock trades with a market cap of more than $20.8 billion.

 Clorox is one of the largest cleaning supply companies in the world.
 Chances are you have one or more of their products under your kitchen sink right now.

 Founded in 1913, the Clorox brand has become synonymous with bleach and cleaning supplies.
 It’s the company behind Clorox Bleach, Tilex, Pine-Sol, S.O.S., Green Works, and a long list of other cleaning products.

 The company also has a relatively diverse portfolio of products.
 Although most of these products are in the cleaning space, Clorox has seen success in other sectors with brands like Kingsford, Brita, and Hidden Valley.

 Like all other consumer staples stocks on this list, Clorox is known for delivering strong growth in revenue and year-over-year earnings.
-The company has also consistently paid impressive dividends.
+The company has also consistently paid decent dividends, with a current yield of over 2.68%.
 All of these factors have led to long-running, relatively consistent growth over the years.

-As a result, the cleaning supplies sector as a whole has seen a dramatic increase in demand.
+As a result, the cleaning supplies sector as a whole is expected to see a continuation of growth in demand.
 At the beginning of the pandemic, it became difficult to find Clorox products on shelves, as the company couldn’t keep up with the massive amount of cleaning products consumers were purchasing.

-That supply chain problem has been solved for the most part, but the COVID-19 pandemic is far from over, and demand for Clorox products isn’t likely to slow any time soon.
-Not to mention there’s a valid argument that, following the pandemic, the virus will be so deep in the minds of consumers that demand for cleaning and hygiene products isn’t going to slow.
+That supply chain problem has been solved for the most part and demand for cleaning products isn’t likely to slow any time soon.
+Moreover, there’s a valid argument that even following the pandemic, the virus will remain so deeply ingrained in the minds of consumers that demand for cleaning and hygiene products isn’t going to slow.